qgrid/ng2/README.md

 Available arguments:

-* `-v`: Version of qgrid example.
+* `-v`: Version of q-grid example.
 It will be added as suffix to example name (default: latest).
 * `-p`: Pattern of examples what you'd like to load.
 * `-s`: Silent mode to hide extra console output (default: true).